Copyright Infringement Policy

 Any notice of complaint which fails substantially to comply with these requirements may result in a delay in processing that complaint.
 Significant failure to follow these guidelines may result in inadequate notice of the copyright infringement alleged under section 512(c)(3)(B).

 Every notice of complaint must be sent to our designated agent, who is identified below.
-While you may send your notice of complaint to our designated agent using the email or postal address listed below, we encourage you to use the notice of complaint form.
+While you may send your notice of complaint to our designated agent using the email or postal address listed below, we encourage you to use the notice of complaint form below.
 This will help us to process your notice of complaint faster.
-Click here to access the form.

 The Site’s designated agent to receive all notices under the DMCA is: